Role:UX Architect and Researcher

 Sensitivity to Organizational Dynamics

 Our goal was to investigate and provide insights into the user experience of the YouTube Creator Studio.
 Creator Studio is a tool utilized by content creators on YouTube which is a video sharing platform to create, manage and share videos.
-While Creator Studio has long been a feature available for creators, the Beta Desktop version is a revamped version of the original classic.

 We began by conducting background research to develop an understanding of our product and users.
 This led us to create an interaction map.